Mathematics: Ages Nine to Twelve

 .03 Define problems with given or co-developed design criteria and by creating user stories

-.04 Explore how digital systems use numbers and data can be represented by zeros and ones
+.04 Explore and explain how digital systems use numbers and data can be represented by zeros and ones

 .05 Explore the digital instructional language of coding, including algorithms involving sequencing, comparison operators (branching) and iteration